Article

 You should also start planning for retirement as soon as you can to take advantage of the power of compounding.
 You might not think that saving a few hundred pounds extra here and there in your 20s or 30s will mean much in the long run, but the power of compounding – getting returns on your returns over time – can ‘snowball’ that money over time if invested well.

 You will also need to consider your tax position when you take income from your pension, which can be accessed from age 55 currently, though this age is set to move to 57 from April 2028.
-While you may have got tax relief on your contributions to your pension, the flipside is there is potentially tax to pay when you withdraw, albeit you can usually take up to 25% of a personal pension such as a SIPP as cash tax-free under current rules.
+While you may have got tax relief on your contributions to your pension, the flipside is there is potentially tax to pay when you withdraw, albeit you can usually take up to 25% of a defined contribution pension such as a SIPP as a tax-free lump sum under current rules.
 The other good news is you can time when and how much money you take to suit your circumstances, so with a bit of planning you can minimise the tax burden.

 Read more: How to claim higher-rate pension tax relief